 Now, starting at the inside corner of the eyebrow near the nose, gently tap on each point shown in the diagram several times (5 or more taps).

 You can start at the top of the head and work down or tap in any order you like.
 You can tap on either side of the body or use both hands and tap both sides at once.

 Silently or out loud, repeat brief reminders of your statement as you tap, such as “making me crazy” or “this tightness in my stomach.”
 Stick to the statement you started with rather than letting your mind wander and gather even more things to stress about.

 One round will take under 20 seconds.
 Now, check in with the feeling, thought, and/or sensation you first identified.
 Notice a drop in your stress level, a change in your thoughts, or a lessening of the sensation?
 Great, that’s what you’re looking for.
 Feel free to repeat the rounds until you feel more relaxed and in control of your thoughts.

 You don’t have to get 100% improvement.
-Even if you only notice a small shift at first, you may be surprised an hour or so later when you realize that your mood has changed or your feeling of stress has lifted.
+Even if you only notice a small shift at first, you may be surprised an hour later when you realize your mood has changed or your stress is relieved.